smaximov/expression-peg-example/README.md

 # License

-This code is distributed under the terms of WTFTPL License, version 2.
+This code is distributed under the terms of WTFTPL License Version 2, unless otherwise stated.
 See [LICENSE](LICENSE) for further information.